TYPE DESIGN INFORMATION PAGE last updated on Wed Apr 16 06:01:53 EDT 2014

 Spanish designer who lives in Donostia-San Sebastian.
 Behance link.

 Graphic and type design studio founded in Cubjac, France by Olivier Gourvat in 2004 and located in Cubjac, France.
 Olivier Gourvat originally worked as a graphic designer for various agencies, producing artwork, brands, corporate publicities and print layouts.
 He later joined the team at Chronicle Editions to create image content, cover designs, illustrations and maps for numerous books on the history of the twentieth century.
 Following his printing experience, he pursued web design and interactive web functions, founding a website company with three associates in 1999.

-Typefaces: Sofia (2009; a great sans family which includes a hairline weight), Sofia Pro (2012), Hexagon, Microbia, Bucharest, Interval (Condensed, Sans: images of Interval Sans: i, ii, iii, iv), Neolux (experimental), Riga (sans family), Visoko (striped; Visoko is a playful, geometric typeface inspired by post-modern fonts designed by Mecanorma in the 80s), Glamwords (2009, a 1970's glitter style face), Mozziano (2009, purely geometric), UNIcod Sans Pro (2010, a techno sans family), Kyrial Display Pro (2011, a mini-serifed sans family).
+Typefaces: Sofia (2009; a great sans family which includes a hairline weight), Sofia Pro (2012), Sofia Pro Soft (2014: a rounded version of Sofia Pro, soft as a baby's bottom), Hexagon, Microbia, Bucharest, Interval (Condensed, Sans: images of Interval Sans: i, ii, iii, iv), Neolux (experimental), Riga (sans family), Visoko (striped; Visoko is a playful, geometric typeface inspired by post-modern fonts designed by Mecanorma in the 80s), Glamwords (2009, a 1970's glitter style face), Mozziano (2009, purely geometric), UNIcod Sans Pro (2010, a techno sans family), Kyrial Display Pro (2011, a mini-serifed sans family).

 In 2012, Olivier Gourvat designed the flared typeface family Kara which was inspired by Basque (Euskaran).